brunoguidone/itchallenge/README.md

      cmd> docker-compose -f docker_compose.yaml down
 ```

+>Note: some resources has a sleep time of 120 seconds to wait until all pre-requirements get ready in sequence.

 ## Accessing resources (If needed)

 - Application API: http://localhost:5000/v1/cats  (Query parameter's on next topic)